 There are multiple privacy and data security laws that may impact our business activities, in the United States and in other countries where we conduct trials or where we may do business in the future.
 These laws are evolving and may increase both our obligations and our regulatory risks in the future.
-In the health care industry generally, under the federal Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), the U.S. Department of Health and Human Services, or HHS, has issued regulations to protect the privacy and security of protected health information, or PHI, used or disclosed by covered entities including certain healthcare providers, health plans and healthcare clearinghouses.
+In the health care industry generally, under HIPAA, the HHS has issued regulations to protect the privacy and security of protected health information ("PHI") used or disclosed by covered entities including certain healthcare providers, health plans and healthcare clearinghouses.
 HIPAA also regulates standardization of data content, codes and formats used in healthcare transactions and standardization of identifiers for health plans and providers.
 HIPAA also imposes certain obligations on the business associates of covered entities that obtain protected health information in providing services to or on behalf of covered entities.
 HIPAA may apply to us in certain circumstances and may also apply to our business partners in ways that may impact our relationships with them.

 Our clinical trials are regulated by the Common Rule, which also includes specific privacy-related provisions.
 In addition to federal privacy regulations, there are a number of state laws governing confidentiality and security of health information that may be applicable to our business.
 In addition to possible federal civil and criminal penalties for HIPAA violations, state attorneys general are authorized to file civil actions for damages or injunctions in federal courts to enforce HIPAA and seek attorney's fees and costs associated with pursuing federal civil actions.
 In addition, state attorneys general (along with private plaintiffs) have brought civil actions seeking injunctions and damages resulting from alleged violations of HIPAA's privacy and security rules.
 State attorneys general also have authority to enforce state privacy and security laws.
 New laws and regulations governing privacy and security may be adopted in the future as well.

 In 2018, California passed into law the California Consumer Privacy Act (the "CCPA"), which took effect on January 1, 2020 and imposed many requirements on businesses that process the personal information of California residents.
-Many of the CCPA's requirements are similar to those found in the General Data Protection Regulation (the "GDPR"), including requiring businesses to provide notice to data subjects regarding the information collected about them and how such information is used and shared, and providing data subjects the right to request access to such personal information and, in certain cases, request the erasure of such personal information.
+Many of the CCPA's requirements are similar to those found in the GDPR, including requiring businesses to provide notice to data subjects regarding the information collected about them and how such information is used and shared, and providing data subjects the right to request access to such personal information and, in certain cases, request the erasure of such personal information.
 The CCPA also affords California residents the right to opt-out of "sales" of their personal information.
 The CCPA contains significant penalties for companies that violate its requirements.
 In November 2020, California voters passed a ballot initiative for the California Privacy Rights Act (the "CPRA"), which went into effect on January 1, 2023 and significantly expanded the CCPA to incorporate additional GDPR-like provisions including requiring that the use, retention, and sharing of personal information of California residents be reasonably necessary and proportionate to the purposes of collection or processing, granting additional protections for sensitive personal information, and requiring greater disclosures related to notice to residents regarding retention of information.
 The CPRA also created a new enforcement agency - the California Privacy Protection Agency - whose sole responsibility is to enforce the CPRA, which will further increase compliance risk.
 The provisions in the CPRA may apply to some of our business activities.
-In addition, other states, including Virginia, Colorado, Utah, and Connecticut already have passed state privacy laws.
-Virginia's privacy law also went into effect on January 1, 2023, and the laws in the other three states will go into effect later in the year.
-Other states will be considering these laws in the future, and Congress has also been debating passing a federal privacy law.
-These laws may impact our business activities, including our identification of research subjects, relationships with business partners and ultimately the marketing and distribution of our products.